-Democrats will seek to rein in Trump after taking U.S. House
+Democrats will seek to rein in Trump after winning U.S. House

 “In all fairness, Nancy Pelosi deserves to be chosen Speaker of the House by the Democrats.
 If they give her a hard time, perhaps we will add some Republican votes.
 She has earned this great honor,” Trump wrote on Twitter.

-Earlier on Wednesday, he was less conciliatory, describing the elections results as a “very Big Win” and taking a swipe at the media.
+Earlier on Wednesday, he was less conciliatory, describing the election results as a “very Big Win” and taking a swipe at the media.
 Trump was due to hold a news conference at the White House at 11:30 a.m.
-(1630 GMT).
+EST (1630 GMT).

 The Democrats fell short of a tidal wave of voter support that would have won them control of both chambers of Congress.
 But in the 435-member House, the party was headed for a gain of around 30 seats, beyond the 23 they needed to claim their first majority in eight years.